-There is a two-year waiting period on a modified plan.
+There is a two-year waiting period for a modified plan.
 If you die during the waiting period, the company will return all the premiums you paid plus 10% interest.
 However, if you had an accidental death during the waiting period, they would pay out 100% death benefit.

 GUARANTEED ISSUE BURIAL INSURANCE

-Burial insurance generally has lenient underwriting, but some health conditions are so severe they are considered uninsurable.
+Final expense insurance generally has lenient underwriting, but some health conditions are so severe they are considered uninsurable.
 If you have a severe medical condition or terminal illness, this is your best option for coverage.

 A guaranteed issue plan has a two-year waiting period.
 If you pass away during the first two years, the company will refund all your premiums plus 7-10% interest.

 The company will pay the 100% death benefit when you live beyond the waiting period.
 However, the full cash benefit will be paid for accidental death, even during the waiting period.

 Guaranteed issue insurance is your only option for coverage if you have any of the following medical conditions: